 Gradually, the error was corrected.
 His instruments were studied thoroughly during the second half of the twentieth century.
 Scholars expressed strong admiration for his work and hailed him as having tremendous ingenuity.

-Bartolomeo Cristofori is given full credit for his originality of his invention, which he earned and it is one of only a few times when an important invention, such as it was, can be attributed to a single individual who also brought an unusual degree of perfection to it that was all his own.
+Bartolomeo Cristofori is given full credit for the originality of his invention, which he earned and it is one of only a few times when an important invention, such as it was, can be attributed to a single individual who also brought an unusual degree of perfection to it that was all his own.

 Google Doodle Honors Bartolomeo Cristofori’s 360th Birthday